How do my actions impact my credit score?

 - Do you have enough different types of credit accounts?
 Creditors like to see that you’re able to handle multiple accounts of different types and the credit score reflects this.

 - Are your balances too high relative to your total available credit limit?
 Creditors and lenders prefer to see a lower ratio of how much debt you’re carrying compared with how much available credit you have on a particular account.

-- Do you have any liens, foreclosures, bankruptcies, short sales, or delinquencies that have been reported to creditors?
+- Do you have any reported foreclosures, bankruptcies, short sales, or delinquencies?
 Having this type of information on your credit history may impact your credit score.
 If you have gone through a reversal of fortune, and had to file for bankruptcy or completed a foreclosure, your credit score will reflect this negative information for several years.

 What are some factors that might affect a credit score?